Steven Judy: Execution

-Judy was executed on March 9, 1981, aged 24, in Michigan City, Indiana in the electric chair.
+After waiving his appeals, Judy was executed on March 9, 1981, at the age of 24, at the Indiana State Prison in Michigan City in the electric chair.
 His last meal consisted of prime rib, lobster tails, potatoes with sour cream, chef salad with French dressing and a dinner roll.
 He also requested four cans of beer but they were denied.
 Judy became the first person to be executed in Indiana since Richard Kiefer was executed on June 15, 1961.

 Other possible murders

 In the week before he was executed, Judy confessed to his foster mother, Mary Carr, that he had raped and murdered other women in multiple states.
 He told Carr that he had killed more women than he could recall.
 The first murders Judy confessed to were the 1973 slayings of two women in Louisiana, which occurred while he was staying in New Orleans.
 He also confessed to the November 1978 murder of Linda Unverzagt, a disco dance instructor in Indianapolis.
 He confessed to another possible murder of a woman in Louisiana, whom he kidnapped and raped.
 After raping her, he threw her into a swamp, and did not know if she survived.
 There were two other possible murders he committed in Indianapolis.
 Judy raped two women in separate incidents.
 After raping one of the victims in 1978, he left her tied to a tree in a heavily wooded area, and did not know if she survived the ordeal.

 In 2002, author Bette Nunn theorized that Judy could have been responsible for the 1977 murder of Ann Harmeier, a 20-year-old student who attended Indiana University.
 Harmeier disappeared on September 12, 1977, and her body was found five weeks later in a cornfield, approximately five miles from where her car was found.
 She had been raped and strangled.
 Her death was similar to Terry Chasteen's: both women were kidnapped from highways by someone who offered them help, both were raped and strangled with items they had on them, and both were dumped in isolated areas in Morgan County.
 However, an Indiana State Police review of jail records showed that Judy was imprisoned in the Marion County Jail on the day Harmeier disappeared.
 It has been theorized that the information about Judy's incarceration could have been wrong, however.
 Harmeier's mother, who died in 1983, believed Judy murdered her daughter.
 Harmeier's murder remains unsolved and is still being investigated by cold case detectives.